Cabernet Sauvignon

 What are the typical aromas of Cabernet Sauvignon?

-How long can Cabernet Sauvignon wines be aged?
+How long can Cabernet Sauvignon wines be stored?

 Cabernet Sauvignon wines can be aged for decades, gaining complexity over time.